jthmiller/eDNA-metabarcoding-intro/README.md

 Remember: the input for many of these commands is the output from the previous command.
 In the example below, the input '--i-demultiplexed-seqs <output path>/cutadapt-sequences-1.qza' is indicated by the '--i' part.
 This file was the output that you made with qiime cutadapt above with '--o-trimmed-sequences <output path>/cutadapt-sequences-1.qza'

+The trunclenf and trunclenr can be found in the same file that you found the primer sequences [here](primer-list.md)

+For the FMT study, this is the last step that you will need to run twice.
 ```
 qiime dada2 denoise-paired \
     --i-demultiplexed-seqs <output path>/cutadapt-sequences-1.qza  \